 Do you know how long your GAP provider allows for filing insurance claims and proof of loss?

-You’re likely familiar with this feature after a challenging first half of 2020.
-As financial hardships spread along with COVID-19, Skip-A-Pay became a useful tool to keep loans from going delinquent.
+You’re likely familiar with this feature after a challenging 2020.
+As the financial hardships from COVID-19 and government programs expire, Skip-A-Pay will be an essential tool to keep loans from going delinquent.

 How does Skip-A-Pay work?